Blog Home

 Healthy Fat for Flavor

-Healthy fat serves two purposes on a salad: 1) it helps the body absorb fat soluble vitamins, and 2) it adds flavor.
-The fat in your salad can come from an olive oil-based dressing, diced avocado, nuts, or seeds.
+Healthy fat serves two purposes on a salad: 1) it helps the body absorb fat-soluble vitamins, and 2) it adds flavor.
+The fat in your salad can come from an oil-based dressing, diced avocado, nuts, or seeds.
 If you like cheese, choose high-quality, unprocessed varieties.
-These cheeses are rich and satisfying allowing you to add just a sprinkle of feta or crumbled blue cheese for flavor without overloading the salad with calories and fat.
-Check nutrition labels closely as dressings, nuts, and seeds are often high in sodium.
+Try sprinkling feta or crumbled blue cheese to add flavor without overloading the salad with calories and fat.
+Check nutrition labels closely, as dressings, nuts, and seeds are often high in sodium.
 Make your own dressings and pick dry roasted, unsalted nuts and seeds.

 Lori Rice, M.S., is a nutritional scientist and author with a passion for healthy cooking, exercise physiology, and food photography.